lbighetti/job_processor/README.md

 ### API documentation

-- You can open Swagger API documentation at `http://localhost:4000/api/swagger`.
+- You can open production Swagger API documentation at `https://circleci.com/gh/lbighetti/job_processor/api/swagger`.
-- You can re-generate or update it by running `mix phx.swagger.generate`.
+- You can re-generate or update it by running `mix phx.swagger.generate`
+- locally will be available at `http://localhost:4000/api/swagger` once phoenix is running.

 ### Tests & Coverage